Yacht charter in the British Virgin Islands

 And finally on to Jost Van Dyke, to sample some of the best cuisine the British Virgin Islands has to offer, alongside some of its most vibrant nightlife.
 Then take time out to kick back at White Bay, where alabaster beaches contrast perfectly against the turquoise seas, all set under the Caribbean sun, for a most heavenly getaway.

-Essential travel information for the British Virgin Islands
+Essential travel information

 A mariner’s paradise, the 40-plus idyllic islands of this remote archipelago offer a true abundance of pristine white sandy beaches that stretch for mile upon mile, while the tame currents and steady trade winds mean chartering a yacht in the British Virgin Islands is the best way to sample everything on offer.